EarToEarOak/ESP8266-Monitor/readme.md

 - INTERVAL:  The time between measurements (if this is too short it will never deep sleep)
 - VCC: The power supply voltage (3 - 3.6 v)
 - DIVIDER: If you have a voltage divider on the ADC input
+- ADC_SUPPLY: Uncomment to measure the supply voltage rather than the input on the ADC pin